Q:

 Is acetone a polar proton or an aprotic one?

-On the whole, acetone is a less polar solvent, and it does not have the properties of a proton donor, so it can be classified as an aprotic compound.
-Although acetone can interact with protons through hydrogen bonds in some cases, its basic chemical properties dictate that it does not directly act as a proton provider.
-So to the question "is acetone a polar proton or an aprotic", the answer is that acetone is closer to an aprotic compound.
+On the whole, acetone is a less polar solvent-based products, and it does not have the characteristics of a proton donor, so it's able to be categorized as an aprotic compound.
+Based on my observations, while acetone is able to interact with protons through hydrogen bonds in some cases, its basic chemical characteristics dictate that it does not immediately act as a proton provider.
+So to the question "is acetone a polar proton or an aprotic", the conclusion is that acetone is closer to an aprotic compound.

 Cancel submit